- Community Development

 Timmins was selected as one of 11 communities across Canada to participate in RNIP.
 The Timmins pilot is spearheaded by the Timmins Economic Development Corporation and the numerous partners involved in the Timmins Employer Council.
 All program questions and inquiries should be sent via email to firstname.lastname@example.org.
 For additional information regarding the program, please visit the Immigration, Refugees and Citizenship Canada website.

-Due to travel restrictions put in place by the Government of Canada in response to COVID-19, only candidates that are currently living and working in Timmins will be considered at this time.
-The Timmins RNIP will proceed when the Government of Canada removes travel restrictions.
+Due to travel restrictions put in place by the Government of Canada in response to COVID-19, only candidates that are currently living in Canada will be considered at this time.

 Step 1: Make sure you meet the IRCC Federal Eligibility Requirements.